vippsas/vipps-invoice-api/vipps-invoice-api.md

 Most of the environment variables will be set/updated automatically throughout the calls.
 Most of the variables will be updated with the `Get Single Invoice` call.
 This call requires an invoice-id in the URL and this has to be set manually.

-For the variables to work correctly, please send a `Get Single Invoice` call after all `PUT` operations to update the environment variables to the correct value.
+For the variables to work correctly, please send a `Get Single Invoice` call after all `PUT` operations (except `Send Invoice`) to update the environment variables to the correct value.

 #### Put operations